-The performance of your website can be a deal-breaker to your business.
+The performance of your website can be a deal-breaker for your business.
 Slow websites are known to cost the US e-commerce market more than $500 billion every year.
-As more websites are developed and designed to become faster, a slow web hosting provider can put your website at an unnecessary risk that could cost you a lot of potential money.
-Web hosting providers can come pretty close in terms of performance and pricing as you can see if you check MangoMatter Media for their comparisons.
+As more websites are developed and designed to become faster, a slow web hosting provider can put your website at unnecessary risk that could cost you a lot of potential money.
+Web hosting providers can come pretty close in terms of performance and pricing, as you can see if you check MangoMatter Media for their comparisons.
 Check comparisons and reviews to know what kind of benchmarks you should expect.
 You should also decide with the help of your provider what kind of servers you’d need.

 How Much Support Do You Need?

 Customer service is a very important part of the equation.
 Almost all web hosting providers provide basic email, ticket, and live phone support.
 What matters more than the platform they respond on is their response time.
 Keep in mind that customer support may answer basic questions relevant to the configuration, but won’t hold your hand through the hosting process.
-You need to know if you need a web hosting provider that can also manage all the needed specifics of your site without interference from you or not.
+You need to know if you need a web hosting provider that can also manage all the specifics of your site without interference from you or not.

 Amount of Traffic and Scalability

 We all want our websites to receive as much traffic as possible, but that isn’t always the case.
 The main pricing factors for web hosting providers are storage and bandwidth usage.
 Bandwidth means the amount of data that can be served at one time.
 When your website has the potential to go viral at any point or you’re trying to push it to the top of Google’s result page, the bandwidth requirement will surge.
 If you’re only catering to local customers and you’re not expecting any increases in traffic, you won’t need dedicated servers or to pay more than you need in general.